 Hemp is a durable and fast-growing crop with large and fingered leaves.
 It has the ability to grow in nutrient-poor soils in most climates, and at altitudes up to 3000m above sea level.
 In favourable conditions, it can grow to nine meters high, however, it is more usually around two meters tall.
 It has male and female flowers on different plants in order to pollinate and produce seeds.

+One might just think what is hemp, and how is it different from cannabis?
 Genetically, there is a very small difference between the two, but the hemp plant has been developed more for its fibres and as a food.
 Industrial hemp can only contain a maximum of 0.2% THC, which at a higher concentration can give a psychoactive/intoxicating effect.
 Medical cannabis, therefore, has a higher concentration of certain cannabinoids such as THC.
 There is no possibility of getting ‘high’ by consuming or smoking industrial hemp due to the extremely low concentration of THC.